-A minimum grade of "C" is required; however, students should aim for higher performance, as their effort and academic success in these courses will reflect their potential as EMT candidates and may influence program selection.
+Students should aim for high performance.
+Their effort and academic success in these courses will reflect their potential as EMT candidates and can influence program selection.

-Students currently enrolled in A&P courses that conclude after the EMT application deadline may apply tentatively, but acceptance will be revoked if they do not meet the grade requirement by the program's orientation date.
+Students currently enrolled in A&P courses that conclude after the EMT application deadline may apply tentatively, but acceptance will be revoked if they do not complete the courses